-- 5 unstable situation within the surface layer was found around 08:30 h, where ζ reached values of -1.2.
-Later towards noon, unstable conditions prevailed ($\zeta \approx -0.3$).
-Friction velocity u (Fig. 8f) was slightly increasing from its night time values ($\approx 0 \text{ m s}^{-1}$), and reached only small secondary minimum values ($\approx 0.1 \text{ m s}^{-1}$) at 09:00 h.
-With the increasing buoyancy due to increasing sensible heat flux, and the decreasing shear, - 10 indicated by low u{} values, this forms the conditions needed for free convection (Stull, 1988).
-O_3 mixing ratio decreased during night at the BASE to zero (not shown here).
-With increasing insolation and developing turbulence, it started to increase until shortly before 09:00 h, when a drop back to the low nocturnal values occurred.
-The later increase of O_3 mixing ratio was again interrupted around 10:30 h, when O_3 mixing ratio 15 remained for approximately two hours at a more or less constant level.
+(Fig. 8b).
+The relative humidity at the BASE (not shown) dropped down from saturation almost 1 h before the onset of the event.
+With the onset of the event, a clear drop of air temperature was observed, lasting for almost one hour.
+The time of the temperature decrease coincided well with the temperature decrease of the entire ABL, observed by the SODAR-RASS system (Fig. 5c).
+The stability parameter $\zeta$ (Fig. 8e), being valid for the surface layer, showed mostly positive values during night, indicating stable conditions.
+But with H around zero, values of $\zeta$ were of low quality and had to be considered with care.
+The most unstable situation within the surface layer was found around 08:30 h, when $\zeta$ reached values of -1.2.
+Later towards noon, unstable conditions prevailed ( $\zeta \approx -0.3$ ).
+Friction velocity $u$ (Fig. 8f) was slightly increased from its night time values $(\approx 0 \text{ m s}^{-1})$ , and reached only small secondary minimum values ( $\approx 0.1 \text{ m s}^{-1}$ ) at 09:00 h.
+The conditions needed for free convection were met (Stull, 1988) with the increasing buoyancy due to increasing sensible heat flux, and the decreasing shear, indicated by low $u$ values.
+O3 mixing ratio decreased during night at the BASE to zero (not shown here).
+With increasing insolation and developing turbulence, it started to increase until shortly before 09:00 h, when a decline to the low nocturnal values occurred.
+The later increase of O3 mixing ratio was again interrupted around 10:30 h, when O3 mixing ratio remained for approximately two hours at a more or less constant level.